Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 |---|---|---|---|---|---|---|---|---|---|---|

-Keep this log in a shared spreadsheet (e.g., Sheetfolk for auto-syncing with your listing data).
+Keep this log in a shared spreadsheet (e.g., Sheetfolk for auto-syncing with your listing data) and fill it in with your own real Seller Central numbers — don't trust a title formula until you've measured it on your own traffic.

 How Should You Approach Amazon Keyword Research for Titles?